4 Essential Opto-mechanical Design examples

 A typical opto-mechanical design package would include:

-2. layout drawings, such as the one below, showing the full assembly of all the mechanical and optical elements and their individual positional tolerances.
+2. Layout drawings, such as the one below, showing the full assembly of all the mechanical and optical elements and their individual positional tolerances.

 Opto-mechanical housing drawing